contact@consultdmw.com

 This action will remove all the formatting and will leave the text set in the Normal style.

-Now we have an unformatted document, set throughout in the Normal style, to which we can apply our choice of additionial styles:
+Now you have an unformatted document, set throughout in the Normal style:

 Unstyled Word document